wkolowski/Type-Theory-Wishlist/README.md

 ### Decidable Equality Patterns

-The idea is that for type that have decidable equality, we can have syntax sugar for non-linear patterns when pattern matching and have it translated into uses of the decision procedure for equality.
+For types which have decidable equality, while pattern matching we can use non-linear patterns and get them desugared into uses of the corresponding decision procedure for equality.

-For example, we could use this feature to implement the below function which removes adjacent duplicates from a list provided that the type of elements in the list has decidable equality.

 ```
-dedupConsecutive {A : EqType} : List A -> List A
+dedupConsecutive (#A : EqType) : List A -> List A
 | []          => []
 | h :: h :: t => dedupConsecutive (h :: t)
 | h :: t      => h :: dedupConsecutive t
 ```

-The above desugars to
+For example, we can use this feature to implement the above function which removes adjacent duplicates from a list, provided that the type of elements has decidable equality.
+This will be automatically desugared to the definition below.

 ```
-dedupConsecutive {A : EqType} : List A -> List A
+dedupConsecutive (#A : EqType) : List A -> List A
 | [] => []
 | x :: y :: t with x =? y
   | tt =>      dedupConsecutive (y :: t)